 A Bill to introduce a system of proportional representation for local authority elections in England and for parliamentary general elections; to alter the methods used for electing the Mayor of London, for electing other directly-elected mayors in England and for electing police and crime commissioners in England and Wales; and for connected purposes.

-The Elections Bill would introduce proportional representation for local authority elections in England and for parliamentary general elections.
-It would also change how the Mayor of London, other directly elected mayors in England, and police and crime commissioners in England and Wales are elected.
-The bill is currently at its first reading in the House of Commons and is sponsored by Cat Smith of Labour (Co-op).
+The Elections Bill would introduce proportional representation for England local authority elections and for UK general elections.
+It would also change how the Mayor of London, other directly elected mayors in England, and police and crime commissioners are elected, along with related measures.
+The bill is currently at its first reading in the House of Commons, steered by Labour MP Cat Smith.

 Generated 21 February 2026